DanDeller/tinyWeather/README.md

   <li>RethinkDB - https://rethinkdb.com/docs/install/</li>
 </ul>

 > NOTE: No Docker?
+No RethinkDB?
 No problem.
 You can still run the app outside of Docker.
 Just clone the repo as normal, run yarn/npm i and start with npm start.
-Of course running the app this way will not have database access and relies on only redux.
+Of course, running the app this way will not have database access and therefore various components, like the sidebar, may not populate or function they would if attached to a database.

 <h2>How to use:</h2>
 <ul>